aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-jython/jython-programmers-guide/working-with-files-in-jython/opening-files-in-jython/_index.md

         loadOptions6.setPassword("1234")

-        # Creating an Workbook object with file path and the loadOptions object
+        # Creating a Workbook object with file path and the loadOptions object

         workbook8 = Workbook(dataDir + "encryptedBook.xls", loadOptions6)